brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 This is a guide to tune Java for Minecraft.
 Every flag and tweak is individually benchmarked to test for regressions, and checked against Java defaults to avoid redundancy.

-While these tweaks notably reduce server and client stutters, expect only modest TPS gains + minimal FPS gains at best, and somewhat increased RAM + CPU usage.
+While these tweaks notably reduce some server and client stutters, expect only modest TPS gains + minimal FPS gains at best, and somewhat increased RAM + CPU usage.
+And they are no substitute for clearing laggy things out with mods like Spark or Observable.

 Discord for questions and such: https://discord.gg/zeFSR9PnUw